 Hello.
 My name is Rocky.
 I am four years old and I live with the Verhage family.

-I got an hernia in June, making an incorrect move while trying to jump on a chair.
-The hernia left me paralysed and I couldn’t even urinate anymore.
-The Dachshund helpline directed my owner to Dr. Aharon in Noorden, in the hope that she could save the situation.
+I got an hernia in June, from a badly timed jump onto a chair.
+The hernia left me paralysed.
+I couldn’t even urinate anymore.
+The Dachshund helpline directed my owner to Dr Aharon in Noorden, in the hope that she could save the situation.

 My hernia was serious, but not hopeless.
-As it appeared later, on a scale of 1 till 5, I was situated on 4 (almost 5).
-Dr. Aharon readjusted my vertebral notches, positioning them back in the right place.
-After that, I was ordered to have a long and complete rest, which I did without much protest.
-My owners had to catheterise me three times per day, and after eight days, I was able to pee on my own.
-I still had to rest for a long while, so that I can later put some effort into my recovery.
+On a scale from 1 to 5, I was a grade 4 (almost 5).
+Dr Aharon adjusted my vertebral notches, positioning them back in the right place.
+After that, I had to have a period of complete rest, which I did without much protest.
+My owners had to catheterize me three times a day, and after eight days I was able to pee on my own.
+I still had to rest, so I could put all my energy into my recovery.

-After two weeks of rest, I managed to stand and to walk a bit.
-My owners then bought me a rear-support sling so that I can exercise some more by getting extra support.
-With this sling I was more stable standing up, and that was already good practice for me.
+After two weeks of rest, I managed to stand and walk a bit.
+My owners bought me a rear-support sling so I could exercise while they gave me a little extra support.
+Standing up with the sling I was more stable, and that was good practice for me.

 After seven months, I could walk reasonably well.
-Dr. Aharon gave us hope, saw the progress that I made and advised us to get dog swimming therapy, which I happily did that night.
-I am not afraid of the water, and it went very smoothly.
+Dr Aharon gave us hope, saw the progress I was making and advised that we start swimming therapy, which I happily did.
+I am not afraid of water, and it went very smoothly.

-I can walk already quicker now on my own, but I have to pay attention and make sure that I put down my legs correctly, otherwise my paw nails slide.
+I can walk quicker on my own now, but I have to pay attention and make sure I put my legs down correctly.
 When I get tired, my back gets a bit round, but resting by Donja’s side makes everything better again.

-I’m not there yet, but with help from with my owner, things are improving.
-I’m happy about that and I thank everyone who lent me a helping hand.
+I’m not there yet, but with my owner’s help, things are improving.
+I’m happy about that and thank everyone who lent me a helping hand.